mpouillo/42-rag-against-the-machine/README.md

 - Recall@k:
 	- This metric is used to calculate the proportion of retrieved sources compared to a reference dataset.
 If any source in the top k retrieved sources overlaps with at least 5% of one from the reference dataset, the source is considered found.
 The final score represents the proportion of answers found over the whole dataset.
-	- For recall@5, My implementation manages to reach 90% on docs and 57% on code questions.
+	- For recall@5, My implementation manages to reach about 88% on docs and 74% on code questions.

-- Caching: Since `MinimalSource` objects do not contain original text data, to prevent thousands of read for each operation requiring the original corpus of files, text data is cached whenever a class needs access to it.
-This reduces file IO to once per file, instead of once per chunk (there can be many chunks per file depending on the requested `max_chunk_size`).
+- Caching: To prevent reprocessing queries already processed, the answer for each one is cached.
+If a dataset contains multiple of the same question, the answer is directly pulled from the cache instead of being reprocessed.

 ### Design decisions

-- Hybrid retrieval: By default, my RAG implementation does NOT use hybrid retrieval; it skips vector indexing and Reciprocal Rank Fusion (RRF) as it takes more time and decreases my recall@k score by a few points.
-However, it can be toggled with an environment variable: `export HYBRID_RETRIEVAL=True`.
+- Hybrid retrieval: RRF is used to fuse BM25s and ChromaDB results and provide more accurate results.

-- Query rewriting: I use spaCy to parse the user's query for keywords and append them at the end of the original query.
-This helps BM25 retrieve more relevant sources from its index.
+- Query rewriting: I use a local LLM to rephrase the user's query.
+This helps retrieve more relevant sources from indices.

 - Reranking: I use a FlashRank model to rerank my sources after retrieving them with BM25 (and Vector search) as I found it improved my recall@k score a little.

 ### Challenges faced

 - Packages:
-	- This project allowed us to use any package we wanted, leading me to learn many different tools: fire, langchain, bm25s, ollama, FlashRank, model2vec, spaCy, tqdm...
+	- This project allowed us to use any package we wanted, leading me to learn many different tools: fire, langchain, bm25s, chromadb, ollama, FlashRank, model2vec, spaCy, tqdm...
 This was as challenging as it was interesting, but nothing reading a few docs can't fix!

 - Recall@k:
 	- This metric was VERY hard to increase as the provided reference dataset only contains a single source, set in stone.
 Without knowing how it was obtained, it is very difficult to tweak the RAG pipeline to obtain results that are not simply better and more relevant to the user's query, but instead closer to the reference dataset's retrieved sources.
-	- The recall@5 score to aim for was 80% on docs questions and 50% on code, and I could not get any higher than 88% and 71% after a LOT of tweaking.
+	- The recall@5 score to aim for was 80% on docs questions and 50% on code, and I could not get any higher than 90% and 77% after a LOT of tweaking.
 Many of my attempts to increase recall by adding better indexing and search methods actually led to worse scores, which was very frustrating.
 In the end, only the simplest methods gave decent results, since this is probably how the reference dataset's sources were obtained.

 ### Example usage